Jamestth/Tech-Challenge-100722/Round 2 Technical Assessment/Section 3 - System Design/README.md

 (3) Assume that there is an existing company database to store URL of S3 bucket images.
 If no database, then we can use AWS RDS or Redshift instead.

 (4) BI is only required for past 7 days data.
 I.e. no analysis required for historical data.
-If required, then metrics can either be exported from lambda to the database.
+If required, then metrics can be sent from lambda to the database instead.

 # Submission